cryspycreme/holbertonschool-shell/basics/README.md

 - Script-8-firstdelete: Delete the file betty.
 - Script-9-firstdirdeletion: delete directory myfirstdirectory that is in the /tmp directory.
-- Script-10-back: changes the working directory to the previous one. allowing the user to familiarise themselves with basic Bash commands.
+- Script-10-back: changes the working directory to the previous one.
+- Script-11-lists: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. allowing the user to familiarise themselves with basic Bash commands.